hmantovani/hmantovani/diabetes/README.md

 # Pima Indians Diabetes Database Analysis

 ## Context
 This dataset is sourced from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The primary goal is to predict whether a patient has diabetes or not based on specific diagnostic measurements.
-The instances in this dataset are females at least 21 years old of Pima Indian heritage.

-## Content
-The dataset contains various medical predictor variables and one target variable, Outcome.
-Predictor variables include the number of pregnancies, BMI, insulin level, age, etc.
+It contains information of 768 women at least 21 years old from a population near Phoenix, Arizona, USA.
+They are all of Pima Indian heritage, a population that has been under study by the National Institute of Diabetes and Digestive and Kidney Diseases at intervals of 2 years since 1965.
+In the test for Diabetes, 258 tested positive and 500 tested negative.

 ## Importance of Modeling Diabetes Prediction